sj-net/re-render/ReadMe.md

-# Note:

-1. I have developed this as I wanted this in one of my project.
-2. I do not have any plans or time to push this to package manager as of now.
-3. Feel free to fork and use it or even clone and use it like an internal code in your project.
-4. If you want to contribute please send a PR.

-# ReRender - Lightweight State Management
+# re-render: Lightweight State Management

-ReRender is a **high-performance, minimal, and flexible state management** library designed for JavaScript and TypeScript.
+re-render is a **high-performance, minimal, and flexible state management** library designed for JavaScript and TypeScript.
 It focuses on **performance, simplicity, and flexibility**, making it suitable for any project.

 Why another state management library ?